Saber Hossain Chowdhury

-Saber Hossain Chowdhury (born 10 September 1961) is a politician from Bangladesh and the incumbent member of Parliament in Bangladesh from the Dhaka-9 constituency.
+Saber Hossain Chowdhury, OF (born 10 September 1961) is a Bangladeshi politician and a former Jatiya Sangsad member representing the Dhaka-9 constituency during 2008–2024.
 He was the president of Inter-Parliamentary Union from 2014 to 2017.
-He is the former president of Bangladesh Cricket Board.
+He is a former president of the Bangladesh Cricket Board.
 He received the Order of Friendship, Russia's highest state decoration.

 Education and early career

-Chowdhury's father is late Hedayat Hossain Chowdhury, the founder of Karnaphuli Group, a top conglomerate in Bangladesh.
+Chowdhury's father was Hedayat Hossain Chowdhury, the founder of Karnaphuli Group, a conglomerate in Bangladesh.
+At his early life he was a student of Dhanmondi government boys high school.
 He was a graduate of School of Oriental and African Studies, University of London and holds a double honors degree in economics and politics.
 He has also received a diploma in law from University of Westminster, United Kingdom.
 Having begun his career in the private sector as an entrepreneur, Chowdhury embraced full-time politics in 1996.

 Political career

-Chowdhury is the incumbent member of Jatiya Sangsad from Dhaka-9.
-He served as Deputy Minister of Ministry of Ports & Shipping and, later, as Deputy Minister for Local Government, Rural Development & Cooperatives (1999-2001).
-He was the youngest Member of the Cabinet during this period.
-At Political Party Level Chowdhury was appointed in October 2001 as Political Secretary to President of Bangladesh Awami League, Sheikh Hasina, who was then the Leader of the Opposition in Parliament.
-Shortly thereafter, he was elected Organizing Secretary (1) of the Party with responsibility for Dhaka Division.
+Chowdhury is a former member of Jatiya Sangsad from Dhaka-9.
+He served as Deputy Minister of Ministry of Ports & Shipping and, later, as Deputy Minister for Local Government, Rural Development & Cooperatives (1999–2001).
+He was the youngest cabinet member during this period.
+Chowdhury was appointed in October 2001 as Political Secretary to President of Bangladesh Awami League, Sheikh Hasina, who was then the Leader of the Opposition in Parliament.
+Shortly thereafter, he was elected Organizing Secretary of the party with responsibility for Dhaka Division.
+He was appointed as Special Envoy for Climate Change by Prime Minister Sheikh Hasina on 12 June 2023.